Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Broader Impacts and Limitations

 As machine learning continues to advance, tackling the challenges of OOD detection has become essential for ensuring robust and reliable model performance in real-world applications.
 We introduce a median-centric framework for OOD detection that enhances OOD handling and model safety.
 The impact of our research goes beyond theoretical advancements, with practical applications in healthcare, autonomous systems, and finance.
 By improving OOD detection, we address a key challenge in model deployment, fostering greater trust and adoption of machine learning technologies.
 Future work could explore integrating it with generative models for outlier synthesis or adapting it to dynamic environments where OOD distributions evolve over time.

 A potential limitation of Medix lies in its reliance on a mixture of unlabeled InD and OOD data, which, in practice, may be noisy, corrupted, or inconsistently sampled.
 However, this assumption is not unique to our method—it reflects the inherent uncertainty of real-world deployment environments and is a common starting point in robust learning theory.
-To make our assumptions explicit and verifiable, we rigorously formalize them in the main theorems and provide a precise geometric condition in Remark~\ref{remark:sub} to justify the necessary separation required for reliable filtering.
-Moreover, we extend our guarantees to looser settings in Theorem~\ref{theo:non-subgaussian}, removing the need for sub-Gaussian tails and demonstrating the resilience of our framework under weaker distributional assumptions.
-These efforts underscore that while Medix does make simplifying assumptions, they are both interpretable and relaxable, forming a principled foundation for future improvements in OOD detection under realistic noise conditions.
+To make our assumptions explicit and verifiable, we rigorously formalize them in the main theorems and provide a precise geometric condition in Theorem~\ref{thm:outlier_misclassification_bound} to justify the necessary separation required for reliable filtering.
+Moreover, we extend our guarantees to looser settings in Corollary~\ref{cor:ref-acc-moment}, removing the need for sub-Gaussian tails and demonstrating the resilience of our framework under weaker distributional assumptions.